koxy-ai/gte-small/README.md

 ## Metrics

-We compared the performance of the GTE models with other popular text embedding models on the MTEB benchmark.
+Performance of the GTE models compared with other popular text embedding models on the MTEB benchmark.
 For more detailed comparison results, please refer to the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard).